Immerse yourself in the life of exiles

 One of the most popular self-sufficiency concepts is permaculture cultivation.
 The idea of permaculture is to use already existing ecosystems of a landscape directly or to imitate them in newly created cycles.
 A permaculture farm is therefore designed to supply many more generations without harming the environment.

-If you are interested in that, you can visit some of the projects in the Alentejo - Das Vida Pura project offers workshops and day visits, for example.
+If you are interested in more detail, you can visit some of the projects in the Alentejo - Das Vida Pura project offers workshops and day visits, for example.

 Before 1970, the Alentejo was considered one of the poorest regions in Portugal.
 Large landowners determined the life of the locals, who mainly consisted of cork peelers, farm laborers and harvest workers.
 Today only 5% of the Portuguese still live in the region.
 Wheat fields, cork oaks, olive trees and flocks of sheep make the landscape look wild and somewhat enchanted.
 The motto of the locals can still be seen on many house walls:

-'A terra a quem a trabalha' - 'The land to him who works it'.
+'A terra a quem a trabalha' – 'The land of those who work it'.

 Hordes of tourists are not to be seen in the Alentejo even in the high season and one or the other beach section can often be enjoyed to yourself.
 More and more foreigners have been settling in the region since the 80s.
 Among them are people who prefer a life in the rhythm of nature to the lively city life and who come together here to farm collectives and communities in order to lead a self-determined but sometimes hard life.